genki-sano/react-todo-app/README.md

 ## About react-todo-app

-react-todo-app is a web application created by imitating trello.
+react-todo-app is a simple todo list application built with React, Redux and Typescript.

 ## Install